AyanSul/Badkitty/README.md

 Badkitty
 =========
-#### php version of p1encode use to generate and encode a powershell based metasploit payloads.
+#### use to generate and encode a powershell based metasploit payloads.

-Use to generate and encode a powershell based metasploit payloads.- md5 hash cracker (still working at this method)-
+Use to generate and encode a powershell based metasploit payloads.
-Brute forcing (coming soon)

 Writen by Ay@nSul